atelierspierrot/atelierspierrot/Rules.md

 ### Fallback system

-Our packages are constructed, when it is possible and relevant, to allow user to overwrite some configuration settings and the templates used for pages building.
+Our packages are constructed, when it is possible and relevant, to allow user to override some configuration settings and the templates used for pages building.

 This feature is quite simple: any file found in the `user/XXX/` directory will be taken